-CBD Dosage By Product Type
+CBD Serving By Product Type

-Different CBD Oils Contain Different Dosages
+Different CBD Oils Contain Different Serving Sizes

 CBD tinctures are available in different concentrations.
 The amount of CBD on the product label of CBDistillery™ products tells you how much CBD is in each 1 mL serving.
 Many other companies’ CBD products list the total amount of CBD per bottle on the product labels.
 To determine how much product to take requires a little math.
 Once you understand how to break the numbers down, the rest is easy.

-Let’s say you want to start with a 20 mg dose of CBD and your CBD is sold in a 30 mL bottle.
+Let’s say you want to start with a 20 mg serving of CBD and your CBD is sold in a 30 mL bottle.
 Each full dropper holds a milliliter (mL).
 By dividing the total milligrams of CBD by the number of milliliters contained in the bottle, you will know how many milligrams (mg) of CBD each dropper contains.
 You can break that number down further by estimating 40 drops per mL.
 Here’s the breakdown of a 30 mL bottle by CBD content.

 - 250 mg bottle ÷ 30 mL =8 mg per mL – 0.2 mg/drop